4CCoxAU/ParenthoodGPSStudy/README.md

 ## Data Availability

 Raw GPS data cannot be shared due to privacy concerns.
-Simulated dataset available at [OSF link].
+Simulated dataset available to test code (see supplementary materials for more information).

-## Citation

-Cox, C., Værbak, N., & Parsons, C. (2025).
-Depression is Associated with Spatial Restriction in Fathers and Mothers on Parental Leave: a GPS Tracking Study.

-## Contact

-Christopher Cox (chris.mm.cox@gmail.com)